vcsk02/VisionAI/report/report.md

 To improve generalization and reduce overfitting, we apply random augmentations only to training images:

 Random horizontal flip.
 Random resized crop centered around 224×224.
 (Optionally) mild color jitter or small rotations.

 Validation and test images use no random augmentation and only undergo resizing and normalization.
-Ablation experiments show that training without augmentation leads to increased overfitting and lower validation/test performance.
+Ablation experiments (Section 5.4) show that training without augmentation leads to increased overfitting and lower validation/test performance.

 ## 4. Methods
 ### 4.1 Problem Formulation

 We treat the task as multi-class image classification.
-Given an input image x∈R3×224×224 x∈R
+Given an input image

+x∈R3×224×224
+x∈R
 3×224×224
+,
-, the model outputs a probability distribution over four classes.
+the model outputs a probability distribution over four classes.
 The predicted class is the argmax of this distribution.

 ### 4.2 Model Architecture